 The visual ones are used to keep the graphics consistent and uniform across materials.
 The rules for these guides usually include applications and variations of the logo, color palettes, design standards in terms of look and feel, white space usage, and typography details (font families, sizes, line-height/spacing, etc.).

-On the other hand, editorial style guides cover writing and formatting rules such as the company voice (active or passive; first person or second/third), tone (informal or formal), humor considerations, and grammar conventions (spelling, punctuation, words to avoid, etc.).
+On the other hand, editorial style guides cover writing and formatting rules such as the correct usage of AI tools, company voice (active or passive; first person or second/third), tone (informal or formal), humor considerations, and grammar conventions (spelling, punctuation, words to avoid, etc.).
 We recommend you to implement both types of style guides (visual and editorial) in order to keep consistency across all content materials.

 In the end, by providing a comprehensive house style guide, you can streamline the content creation and publication process.
 This guide also alleviates the time you would spend looking over your team’s shoulders.
 And more importantly, you can deliver the high-quality content your audience wants to see, resulting in measurable ROI.